Skip to content

 • You add new OCC endpoints or modify existing ones

-Why this matters: When SAP releases an update, your customisations don’t conflict with their changes.
-You can upgrade the platform without re-implementing your custom logic.
-Teams that bypass this mechanism — directly modifying core code — create massive upgrade debt.
+Why this matters: when SAP releases an update, your customisations don’t collide with their changes.
+You upgrade the platform without re-implementing your custom logic.
+Teams that bypass this and directly modify core code create massive upgrade debt.
+We’ve cleaned up a few of those situations and it’s never fun.
+Never fast either.

-Best practice: Before building a custom extension, check SAP’s extension marketplace and the standard accelerator extensions.
+Before building a custom extension, check SAP’s extension marketplace and the standard accelerator extensions.
 Commerce Cloud ships with 200+ extensions covering most common scenarios.
+No point building what already exists.

 How Should You Approach Customisation?

 SAP’s clean core strategy recommends minimising modifications to standard code (SAP, 2025).
-For Commerce Cloud, this translates to a clear customisation hierarchy:
+For Commerce Cloud, that translates to a crisp hierarchy:

-4. Core modification never — avoid changing SAP’s delivered code
+4. Core modification never: don’t change SAP’s delivered code

-This hierarchy isn’t just theoretical advice.
-It directly impacts your total cost of ownership.
-Every custom extension requires maintenance through upgrades.
-Every core modification requires re-implementation.
+This isn’t theoretical.
+It directly shapes your total cost of ownership.
+Every custom extension needs maintenance through upgrades.
+Every core modification needs re-implementation.
+The most successful implementations we work on follow something like an 80/20 split: 80% standard, 20% custom extensions for genuine differentiation.
+De facto, that’s the sweet spot.

-For a broader look at what SAP Commerce Cloud delivers — including pricing, industry use cases, and implementation methodology — see our SAP Commerce Cloud solution page.
+For a broader look at what Commerce Cloud delivers, including pricing, industry use cases, and implementation methodology, see our SAP Commerce Cloud solution page.

 FAQ